8884414650 Skip to content

 • The right to exercise control over details of the work: Employers may direct employees in specific details of how they perform their work, including when and where they must work.
 Independent contractors have much greater latitude in completing their work, as an employer only has an interest in the end result.

 • Whether the work is performed in the usual course of the employer’s business: Workers who perform the core services of the employer should be classified as employees.
-By contrast, employees that provide more ancillary work may be classified as independent contractors.
+By contrast, employees who provide more ancillary work may be classified as independent contractors.

 Sometimes, it’s difficult for employees to know whether they actually qualify for workers’ compensation.
 Here’s an example:

-Sarah is an employee for Company A, which works as an independent contractor for Company B. She slips and falls while working on a job for Company B. Sarah can’t file for workers’ compensation benefits through Company B because she is not their employee.
+Sarah is an employee for Company A, which works as an independent contractor for Company B. She slips and falls while working on a job for Company B. Sarah cannot file for workers’ compensation benefits through Company B because she is not their employee.
 However, she may be entitled to workers’ comp from Company A. Even though Company A is an independent contractor, Sarah is not.

 Another problem is that the independent contractor status is frequently abused.
 Employers who purposely misclassify employees as independent contractors as a cost-cutting measure can be held accountable with the help of a seasoned workers’ compensation attorney.